 - Be careful when spraying overhead because chemicals will likely drop down on you and objects around you.

 - Wear protective clothing and equipment (gloves, goggles, hat, etc.) to keep insecticide off your skin, hair and eyes (Figure 6).

 - Always spray downwind relative to where you are standing.

 - Be sure to remove or cover objects such as outdoor chairs, grills, swimming and decorative pools, and children's toys.

-Removing kudzu patches in neighboring areas can be helpful but may be difficult unless you get cooperation from the property owner.
+Removing kudzu patches in neighboring areas (Figure 7) can be helpful but may be difficult unless you get cooperation from the property owner.
 Treating kudzu for the bugs is difficult without the proper equipment and care must be exercised to make sure the pesticides do not run off into sensitive areas such as wetlands, creeks, etc. The insects are fairly mobile (they crawl and fly) and so even eradicating (or attempting to eradicate) kudzu in or near your yard may not solve the problem.